-This phase of information search becomes a phase of training or self-training of the learner in which the teacher of each module has prepared specific training activities that fits the learning outcomes.
-That way, the learner will acquire the knowledge, skills, and competencies that will subsequently be used to solve the problem.
+This phase of information search becomes a phase of training or self-training of the learner in which the teacher of each module has prepared specific training activities that fits to the learning outcomes.
+That way, the learner will acquire the knowledge, skills and competences that will subsequently be used to solve the problem.

-During the training phase, the teachers will collect evidence (individually of each learner or a learner team) of the technical and transversal learning achievements.
-These can be tests and exercises that will be carried out individually or in teams.
+During the training phase, the teachers will collect evidence (individually of each learner or of a learner team) of the technical and transversal learning achievements.
+This can be tests and exercises that will be carried out individually or in teams.

-As support in this phase, digital tools such as Moodle, Google Classroom, or such could be used either to manage knowledge (information bank) or as evidence collection and use.
+As support in this phase, digital tools such as moodle, Google classroom or similar could be used, either to manage knowledge (information bank) or as evidence collection and use.

-In this phase, the transversal competencies should also be trained, for example, the learning-to-learn competency.
+In this phase the transversal competences should also be trained for example, the learning to learn competence.